hisunnymay/community/docs/reference/annotations/confirmation.md

 - Next step is user-sensitve: e.g. invoke a payment
 - You tend to win more by reducing the uncertainty: e.g. user selects items and asks to check out, confirm shopping list and total amount
 - Your business procedure requires it
-- Your target user does not mind be interrupt: e.g. they are conservative in character, or not familiar with the service you provide
+- Your target user does not mind to be interrupted: e.g. they are conservative in character, or not familiar with the service you provide